 The protocol progresses in views, each view has a designated primary party.
 The role of the primary is rotated.
 For simplicity, the primary of view $v$ is party $v \bmod n$.

-Clocks are perfectly synchronized, and $\Delta$ (the maximum message delay after GST) is known.
-View $v$ is set to be the time interval $[v(10 \Delta),(v+1)(10 \Delta))$ (see liveness proof for how this can be optimized).
+In Partial Synchrony, the parameter $\Delta$ (the maximum message delay after GST) is known.
+So we define view $v$ is set to be the time interval $[v(10 \Delta),(v+1)(10 \Delta))$ (see liveness proof for how this can be optimized).
 In other words, each $10\Delta$ clock ticks each party triggers a view change and increments the view by one.
-Clocks are assumed to be perfectly synchronized, so all parties move in and out of each view in complete synchrony (lock step).
+Here we assume clocks are perfectly synchronized, so all parties move in and out of each view in complete synchrony (lock step).
+We will discuss relaxations in future posts.

 Single-shot consensus